DOJ supports lawsuit demanding religious tuition payments

 Last month, DOJ weighed in with support of students who are suing Vermont.
 The lawsuit targets the state’s refusal to pay college tuition under a dual enrollment program for students attending religious high schools.
 The program helps students at public or secular private schools obtain college credits while attending high school.

-Associated Press writer Marina Villeneuve in Augusta and Wilson Ring in Montpelier, Vermont, contributed to this report.
+Associated Press writer Marina Villeneuve in Augusta, Maine, and Wilson Ring in Montpelier, Vermont, contributed to this report.